 ATTENTION EQer’s!
 Please read the note cards.
 Since the program generates the templates, it isn’t possible to have parts in front and behind a motif at the same time.
 The note card has instructions on how the part is to be placed.
 I foresee that each appliquéd letter will have stems or leaves behind the actual letter or pass through the openings.
 You can also decide for yourself how you want the stems and leaves placed.

-When a letter has closed areas, as O, P, Q and R have, those areas are cut out of the letter fabric, exposing the background.
+When a letter has closed areas, like O, P, Q and R have, those areas are removed from the letter fabric, exposing the background.
 A little reverse appliqué for you!

-Those templates are “broken” to allow for the background to show, or to place a stem or leaf behind and in front of it.
+The letter templates may be “broken” to allow for the background to show, or to place a stem or leaf behind and in front of it.
 Cut the WHOLE letter from your fabric, not individual parts as the template page may show.
 The whole letters are available in the file.

 If you want to talk about the blocks or EQ7, leave a comment below or come to the latest blog, at the link.